kristian-georgiev/implicit-bias-of-linear-equivariant-networks/README.md

-# Implicit Regularization of Linear Equivariant Networks.
+# Implicit Bias of Linear Equivariant Networks

 This is code to accompany the research paper https://arxiv.org/abs/2110.06084